 In addition, prospects can get additional information regarding courses, terms and arrangements by contacting the school.

-We offer free individual course consultation to prospects and customers.
+We offer free individual course consultation by phone call or in person to prospects and customers.

 The consultation can be done by phone or in person at the school by appointment.